jonathanbatty/stata-codefinder/README.md

 ## Roadmap
-- Enable use on Mac / Linux machines.
+- Test on Windows / Mac machines.
 - Improvements in error reporting functionality: workers to flag errors to main Stata instance, which should handle these appropriately.
 - Further incremental improvements to speed and stability.